 Legal Ombudsman website decision data page –

-BSB website barristers’ register page for Brian Altman QC –
+BSB website barristers’ register page for Brian Altman KC –

 BSB website Public Access Guidance for Lay Clients – download the information